 Diesel and gas are critical for the successful operation of your fleet, so identifying and eliminating fuel theft is one of the most beneficial things you can do with fuel monitoring data.

 And that’s just the tip of the iceberg.
-In many businesses, fuel theft happens more often than anyone would like to admit and can become a very real drain on the bottom line.
+In many businesses, fuel theft happens more often than anyone would like to admit, can go undetected for years, and can become a very real drain on your bottom line.

 A fuel monitoring program can help drivers and managers pinpoint where and when fuel theft — be it accidental or intentional — might occur and reveal ways that all involved can avoid these mistakes and reduce future drains on the business’s profits.